-The SJRWMD, the Division of Forestry (DOF) of the Florida Department of Agriculture and Consumer Services, Volusia County and United State Department of Agriculture (USDA) are acquisition partners.
+The SJRWMD, the Florida Forest Service/FFS (aka Division of Forestry/DOF) of the Florida Department of Agriculture and Consumer Services, Volusia County and United States Department of Agriculture (USDA) are acquisition partners.
 Volusia County passed two bond measures in 2000 that will generate approximately \$80 million for open space land acquisition, historic preservation and improvements over the next twenty years.